devgaganin/Shortlink-Bypasser/README.md

 - save
 - Done now you are ready when you put modijiurl short limk in address bar of firefox it will be bypassed automatically

-## Enjoy happy life | I will add other site too
-## Rip to course sellers of telegram ads wale kaha jayenge 🤣🤣 saath me Modiji Site owner

-# Important Note to devs:
+## Important Note to devs:
 - You can edit the other links also by fetching the DOM content load and seeing the logic for other sites also for this if any changes comes

+### Enjoy happy life | I will add other site too

 Thanks